Pratik881/Stream-practice/README.md

   -the event handler fn receives a single argument,which is the actual chunk of data as a Buffer object by default -end event: emitted when there is no more data to be consumed from the stream

+end Event:
+emitted by readble stream when no more data end of stream

 Important events on a writable stream
 -drain event: Writable stream can receive more data This event is typically used in scenarios where backpressure is applied to prevent overwhelming the writable stream's internal buffer.